jboss-developer/jboss-eap-quickstarts/tasks/README.md

 Author: Oliver Kiss, Lukas Fryc
 Level: Intermediate
 Technologies: JPA, Arquillian
-Summary: The `tasks` quickstart includes a persistence unit and sample persistence code to demonstrates how to use JPA for database access in JBoss EAP.
+Summary: The `tasks` quickstart includes a persistence unit and sample persistence code to demonstrate how to use JPA for database access in JBoss EAP.
 Target Product: JBoss EAP
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>